 2. Who should use the new mileage transfer option?

 The mileage transfer option is great for experienced travelers who would like to transfer their mileage to a variety of airline currencies (and know how to use those currencies).

-The advantage of transferring Venture miles to airline programs is that usually the price of a ticket is not linked to the number of miles needed.
+The advantage of transferring Capital One miles to airline programs is that usually the price of a ticket is not linked to the number of miles needed.

-Normally, you’d get a continuous 2% of value for every Venture mile, or 2 cents per dollar spent.
+Normally, you’d get a continuous 2% of value for every Capital One mile, or 2 cents per dollar spent.
 However, transferring to airline miles allow you to get anything from a fraction of a cent to over 10 cents of value for every mile!

 The most significant benefit with the new redemption plan is that you can redeem miles for international business and first class airline tickets, which normally cost thousands of dollars.
 In addition, you can use these airline miles toward upgrades if you already have a purchased ticket.

 3. Can you only fly on airlines that are a transfer partner?

 Some of you may be wondering whether Capital One allows you to transfer miles to ANA and other airlines, as well as what plans are in place to redeem them for flights.
 Well, these partnerships have provided unmatched benefits.

 Currently, users can transfer Capital One Miles to several airline programs.
 Remember that when you transfer miles to your airline loyalty program of choice, that doesn’t mean you have to travel with that airline — for example, you can use Singapore KrisFlyer miles to fly on United.

 The easiest way to determine what airlines you can fly on is to look at the various alliances and which transfer partner is a part of which alliance.